radiantMoxie/musicCollectionItemCatalog/README.md

 * Oauth2client == 2.0.0
 * Requests == 2.2.1

 These are included in a separate file called "requirements.txt".
-Install using 'pip install -r requirements.txt'.
+Install using `pip install -r requirements.txt`.

 ## Section 3: Installation
-Clone the repo by typing 'git clone https://github.com/radiantMoxie/musicCollectionItemCatalog.git' into the terminal.
+Clone the repo by typing `git clone https://github.com/radiantMoxie/musicCollectionItemCatalog.git` into the terminal.

 ## Section 4: Set Up
-1. Run database setup to establish the database ('python database_setup.py')
+1. Run database setup to establish the database (`python database_setup.py`)
-2. If you'd like to populate the database with some artists and albums, run manyalbums. ('python manyalbums.py')
+2. If you'd like to populate the database with some artists and albums, run manyalbums. (`python manyalbums.py`)

 ## Section 5: How to run
-1. Run the application ('python application.py').
+1. Run the application (`python application.py`).
 2. Visit http://localhost:8000 locally on your browser.
 Enjoy!

 ## Section 6: Usage